Three candidates vie for two seats on Cape council

 “I think growth and land use are going to be the biggest issues for this coming year,” she said.

-As a councilor, Jordan said it’s her job not to have a personal agenda and to approach each issue with the best interests of residents and the town as a whole in mind.
+As a councilor, Jordan said, she can’t have a personal agenda and must approach each issue with the best interests of residents and the town in mind.

 Jordan said voters should support her because “I love our town and want nothing more than to preserve our way of life while balancing that with growth and a (changing) world.”